AARs (After Action Reports)

 My dear logheaded friend.

-Understand that those civilians are squatters on a protected nature
+Understand that those civilians are squatters on a protected

 site.